wp-plugins/custom-facebook-feed/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Custom Facebook Feed allows you to display a customizable Facebook feed of any public Facebook page or group on your website.
+The Custom Facebook Feed allows you to display a customizable Facebook feed of any public Facebook page on your website.

 == Description ==

+Display a **customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your WordPress site.

-Other Facebook plugins are Facebook branded and don't allow you to customize how they look.
-The Custom Facebook Feed inherits your theme's style to seamlessly match the look and feel of your site.
+Other Facebook plugins use iframes to show your feed which don't allow you to customize how they look, aren't responsive and are not crawlable by search engines.
+The Custom Facebook Feed inherits your theme's style to display a feed which is responsive, crawlable and seamlessly matches the look and feel of your site.

+* **100% Customizable** - by default inherits your theme's styles
+* **Feed content is crawlable by search engines adding SEO value to your site** - other Facebook plugins embed the feed using iframes which are not crawlable
+* **Completely responsive and mobile optimized** - works on any screen size
-* Use the shortcode to display the feed in a page, post or widget
+* Use the shortcode to display the feed in a page, post or widget anywhere on your site
-* Responsive feed layout works on any screen size
 * Limit the number of posts to be shown in your feed
 * Set a maximum length for both the post title and body text
 * Use the shortcode to display feeds from multiple Facebook pages anywhere on your site